fission/blog.fission.io/content/posts/fission_pod_specs.md

   containers:
   ```

-The spec in a pod defines [the specifications](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#spec-and-status) of many behaviors in a declarative manner.
-We will refer to this spec as PodSpec for rest of the post.
-A PodSpec defines the containers, env variables for the container and other properties such as the scheduler name, security context etc.
+The spec in a pod, also known as PodSpec, defines [the specifications](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#spec-and-status) of many behaviors in a declarative manner.
+A PodSpec defines the containers, environment variables for the container and other properties such as the scheduler name, security context etc.

 ```
 spec: